 Where Conversational User Interface Is Headed

-Voice assistants are a part of a broader spectrum of Conversational User Interfaces that also include text-based chatbots.
-The emerging popularity of these conversational user interfaces is the result of a major global shift to make everything conversational – from controlling your home electronics to creating a digital shopping list.
+Voice assistants are part of a broader spectrum of Conversational User Interfaces (CUIs) that also include text-based chatbots.
+The emerging popularity of these CUIs is the result of a major global shift to make everything conversational – from controlling your home electronics to creating a digital shopping list.

-But like all consumer trends, is conversational user interface like VAs and chatbots going to go out of fashion?
-Perhaps at some point but certainly not for the next few decades.
-If anything, the technology will only grow as 64 percent of consumers want their AI virtual assistants to be more human-like.
+But, like all consumer trends, is conversational user interface like VAs and chatbots going to go out of fashion?
+Perhaps at some point, but certainly not for the next few decades.
+If anything, the technology will only grow as 64 % of consumers want their AI virtual assistants to be more human-like.

-For now, VA technology is changing the business landscape as evident by these voice assistant use cases.
-From eliminating human redundancies to making business operations more efficient to improving customer engagement, voice technology is being rapidly incorporated across industries all over the world.
+For now, VA technology is changing the business landscape, as evidenced by the discussed voice assistant use cases.
+From eliminating human redundancies to making business operations more efficient to improving customer engagement, voice technology is being rapidly incorporated across industries globally.